MyNameIsTrez/RLE8-BMP-Decompressor/README.md

 # RLE8-BMP-Decompressor

-A Python program that convert RLE8 BMPs to PNGs.
+A Python program that convert RLE8 compressed BMPs to paletted PNGs.